 Undergraduate degree conferral and coterm admit quarter

 Admitted students must have one quarter of overlap in the undergraduate and graduate career prior to receiving their undergraduate degree.
 For example, if the admit term for the coterminal program is Autumn quarter, then the earliest that the undergraduate degree can be conferred is Autumn quarter.
-Enrollment in the graduate career is not required in the overlap quarter.
+Co-terminal students must register for graduate studies during the first quarter past 180 units.

 School of Engineering Coterm Fellowship Opportunity